Paul O'Dwyer: Education and career

 In 1968, in opposition to U.S. involvement in the Vietnam War and with the support of presidential candidate Eugene McCarthy, O'Dwyer ran in the Democratic Party primary for U.S. Senator from New York and surprised observers with an upset victory.
 Again he found his candidacy opposing popular Republican Party incumbent Jacob Javits and again O'Dwyer lost in the general election.
-In 1970, he ran in the Democratic primary for U.S. Senator against Ted Sorensen, Richard Ottinger and Max McCarthy, but was defeated by Ottinger.
-He was also an unsuccessful candidate for the Democratic nomination to the U.S. Senate that was won by Daniel Patrick Moynihan in 1976.
+In 1970, he again ran for Senate, facing Ted Sorensen, Richard Ottinger and Max McCarthy in the Democratic primary, but would finish a close second to Ottinger, who would be defeated by Conservative Party candidate James Buckley.
+O'Dwyer was also an unsuccessful candidate for the Democratic nomination to the U.S. Senate that was won by Daniel Patrick Moynihan in 1976, finishing in fourth in the Democratic primary behind Moynihan, Bella Abzug, and Ramsey Clark.

 In 1986, Manhattan Borough President Andrew Stein appointed O'Dwyer the Manhattan Borough Historian.

 Personal life

 O'Dwyer was the youngest of eleven siblings.
 His eldest brother was New York City Mayor William O'Dwyer, who was 17 years his senior.
 The O'Dwyers were maternal uncles of lawyer and activist Frank Durkan.
 Paul was married for 45 years to Kathleen (Rohan) O'Dwyer.
 Their son Brian is a New York City lawyer.
 O'Dwyer's second wife was attorney Patricia (Hanrahan) O'Dwyer.

 Paul O'Dwyer died six days before his 91st birthday in 1998.